Skip to main content

 Purgatory Creek

 Purgatory Creek has three headwaters: Lotus Lake in Chanhassen, Silver Lake in Shorewood, and wetlands in Minnetonka.
-After these forks join, the creek flows through the Purgatory Recreation Area and Staring Lake before eventually reaching the Minnesota River.
+After the three tributaries join, the creek flows through the Purgatory Recreation Area and Staring Lake before eventually reaching the Minnesota River.

 Keeping Purgatory Creek healthy requires several tools and strategies.
 Conducting projects to stabilize streambanks and restore stretches of stream is one strategy.
 Cleaning and slowing rainwater runoff before it reaches the creek is another.
 Before either of these can be done, we need to understand how the creek is doing and where it needs the most help.